Table of Contents

 - Focus only on basic needs

-2. Moderate Lifestyle (€850 – €1,000/month)
+2. Moderate Lifestyle (€850 – €1,000 per month)

-This is the most common lifestyle for students.
+This is the most common lifestyle for students

 - Live in shared apartments (WG)

-- Spend moderately on transport and leisure
+- Spend normal money on travel and fun activities

-- Buy study materials and basic personal items
+- Buy study materials and daily needs

-3. Comfortable Lifestyle (€1,000 – €1,200+)
+3. Comfortable Lifestyle (€1,000 – €1,200+ per month)

-For students who prefer more comfort and flexibility.
+For students who want more comfort

-- Private or well-located shared apartments
+- Live in private rooms or good shared apartments

 - Eat out more often